emmt/Algorithms/bobyqa/README.md

 make
 ```
 Then copy `libbobyqa.a` and `bobyqa.h` to appropriate directories.

+A number of macros can defined for the compiler to adapt the type of variables
+used in the code (see [`bobyqa.h`](./bobyqa.h) for details).

 You may check the code (this requires the original FORTRAN code available
 from Mike Powell on request at mjdp@cam.ac.uk):